wxWidgets/wxWidgets/docs/contributing/how-to-release.md

     git tag -s -m 'Tag X.Y.Z release' vX.Y.Z

 Don't overwrite existing tags.
-For non-final releases use e.g. `X.Y.Z-rc1` instead of `X.Y.Z`.
+For non-final releases use e.g. `X.Y.Z-rc1` instead of `X.Y.Z`, but make sure to use just `vX.Y.Z` tag for the release when publishing it as the web site update script depends on being able to find the release with this tag.

 ## Creating Release On GitHub